Robert-Haidl/XSS_stored/README.md

 1) build project
 2) create DB and migrate
-3) execute command in project folder: dotnet ef migrations add InitialCreate
+- execute command in project folder: dotnet ef migrations add InitialCreate
-4) execute command in project folder: dotnet ef database update
+- execute command in project folder: dotnet ef database update
-5) use Client/add-entry.html to add a new blog Entry
+3) use Client/add-entry.html to add a new blog Entry and check if it runs correctly